remarcmij/hyf-dutch/README.md

 **Dutch translation**
 ```

-When markdown file are change or added in the `data` folder, server should be stopped with `Ctrl-C` and the loader should be run again:
+When markdown files are changed in or added to the `data` folder, the server should be stopped with `Ctrl-C` and the loader should be run again:

 ```
 npm run loader
 npm start
 ```

-The data folder also contains text files with a `.txt` extension.
+Note that the data folder also contains text files with a `.txt` extension.
 They will used for the search facility to prevent certain words (stop words) being indexed.